-The most important of these competitions is the presentation contest, where teams that enter are given a set amount of time to explain their rocket design and flight testing process to a panel of judges drawn from the NAR and from aerospace industry.
-This type of competition is a scored part of the International Rocketry Challenge, so teams with ambitions to win the American Rocketry Challenge and move on to
+The most important of these competitions is the Presentation Competition, where teams that enter are given a set amount of time to explain their rocket design and flight testing process to a panel of judges drawn from the NAR and from aerospace industry.
+This type of competition is a scored part of the

-Farnborough should consider practicing for the international event by entering.
+International Rocketry Challenge, so teams with ambitions to win the American Rocketry Challenge and move on to Farnborough should consider practicing for the international event by entering.
 This is an "online" competition conducted just before the Finals, and participation is open to all teams that have made at least three flights of their rocket, regardless of whether their qualification scores were good enough to earn an invitation to the Finals.
+First prize for this event is \$3000.

-The most popular "fun" competition at the Finals is the rocket building competition, where up to 40 teams that sign up on the evening before are challenged to construct a rocket from a grab bag of parts.
-These rockets are judged for separate cash prizes that recognize craftsmanship and design creativity.
-In addition, there is a Finals award for most innovative technical approach to achieving exact mission performance with a cash prize.
+The most popular "fun" competition at the Finals is the Rocket Building Competition, where up to 40 teams that sign up on the evening before are challenged to construct a rocket in 70 minutes from a grab bag of parts.
+These rockets are judged for separate \$500 cash prizes that recognize craftsmanship and design creativity.
+In addition, there is a Finals award for Most Innovative Technical Approach to Mission performance with a \$500 cash prize and a \$500 prize for the Best ARC Rocket Craftsmanship.
 On the lighter side, each year we are impressed by the spirit of teams during the Finals.
-We have a "best dressed" contest, where we've had teams dressed in everything from Hogwarts robes, to super hero outfits, to authentic ethnic attire from their region.
-This fun competition also has a cash prize.
+We have a "Best Dressed" Competition, where we've had teams dressed in everything from Hogwarts robes, to super hero outfits, to authentic ethnic attire from their region.
+This fun competition also has a \$500 cash prize.

-Last but not least, we offer a competition for the team that develops the best two-minute video marketing the American Rocketry Challenge program and their team.
-This competition also offers significant cash prizes and is open to all teams regardless of their success in flying.
+Last but not least, we offer a Marketing Competition for the team that develops the best two-minute video marketing the American Rocketry Challenge program and their team.
+This competition offers a \$3000 cash prize to the winner and is open to all teams regardless of their success in flying.